-SF Gate talks to Deena about Wanelo, fashion and her favorite Bay Area hangouts.
+The San Francisco Chronicle talks to Deena about Wanelo, fashion and her favorite Bay Area hangouts.

 Fortune writes how Wanelo's combination of collecting and shopping has young women flocking to the site and how Wanelo is expanding its reach to make Wanelo for everyone.